 Kingswood Extended - Correspondence Courses

 Kingswood Extended offers two non-credit course options for those looking to prepare for effective ministry in the local church: Correspondence Courses and Flame Courses.
-In addition to being open to any individual in pursuit of Christian higher education, these courses also meet the academic requirements for licensing and credentialing in The Wesleyan Church through the Department of Education and Clergy.
+In addition to being open to any individual in pursuit of Christian higher education, these courses also meet the academic requirements for licensing and credentialing in The Wesleyan Church through the Division of Education and Clergy Development.

 Correspondence Courses allow individuals to complete courses at an independent pace with a flexible schedule that accommodates the unique demands of life.